Our Lady of Zeitoun: Skeptical response

 Estimates of the number of observers of the event vary greatly.
 Thousands were said to have flocked to the Church soon after the first announced occurrences of the phenomenon.
 Christian author Francis Johnston claims the apparitions were seen by a total of millions of people.
 Primary sources used by Johnston put 250,000 as the upper limit for a single night, though the difficulty in estimating crowd size in the dark means the number of people in the crowd may have been significantly larger or smaller.

 The only secular, English-language account of the events was provided by Cynthia Nelson, a professor of anthropology at the American University in Cairo.
 She visited the church site on several occasions including 15 April 1968, another week later near the end of April, and on 1 June 1968.
 Despite reports of regular appearances of the Virgin Mary, Nelson did not see anything that could be identified clearly as such.
-Instead she only saw a few 'intermittent flashes of light' and later, a glow of ambiguous shape shining through palm trees.
+Instead she only saw a few "intermittent flashes of light" that she considered to be headlights, and later a glow of ambiguous shape shining through palm trees.
 "But", she admitted, "the source of the light was a mystery, for the streetlights had been disconnected all around the church for several days."

 Some authors suggest that the sightings must be considered in context.
 The appearances happened during a period of crisis in Egyptian history and echoed "a widespread feeling that the defeat of Egypt in the 1967 Arab-Israeli war was the result of having abandoned faith in favor of human-made ideas and belief systems".
-Sociologists Robert Bartholomew and Erich Goode offer the Zeitoun apparitions as a prominent case of mass hysteria: “It appears that the Marian observers were predisposed by religious background and social expectation to interpreting the light displays as related to the Virgin Mary.”
+Sociologists Robert Bartholomew and Erich Goode offer the Zeitoun apparitions as a prominent case of mass hysteria: "It appears that the Marian observers were predisposed by religious background and social expectation to interpreting the light displays as related to the Virgin Mary."

 Professor Michael P. Carroll similarly suggests that the "lights of uncertain origin" were interpreted as Mary due to the societal stresses on Egyptian society at the time, coupled with an association of the Virgin Mary with the Zeitoun area.
-Carroll notes that Muslims seeing the Virgin wouldn't be unusual, as Mary is revered in Islam as well.
+Carroll notes that Muslims seeing the Virgin would not be unusual, as Mary is highly revered in Islam as well.